Support the Water Warriors with an online donation here

 • The Water Warriors are responsible for paying their own expenses on the trip.

-• A rider commits to raising a minimum donation of $1,500 and riding his/her machine from Mackinaw City to Harsens Island.
+• A rider commits to raising a minimum donation of $1,500 and riding his/her machine from Mackinaw City to Algonac.
 The $1,500 can be generated in many ways.
 Some riders solicit funds through their business associates, others have pig roasts, spaghetti dinners, golf tournaments, bingo's, steak outs, etc.

 • Members who raise their money and do not have a PWC or cannot ride will be offered a spot to ride on a Support Boat.